KungFuKennyOG/KungFuKennyOG/README.md

 🌱 Currently learning JavaScript

-🔭 Currently working on my personal Discord bot
+🔭 Currently working on a hot dog classifier

 📫 How to reach me: kenny.dao0513@gmail.com